hhandika/nahpu/README.md

 ## Overview

 `nahpu` (NAtural History Project Utilities, loosely named after greater Malay chevrotain, *Tragulus napu*) is a cross-platform cataloging app for natural history specimen collection.
 It leverages mobile revolution to better manage data collection in the field and beyond.
-It does not aim to replace museum database (at least not yet), but is more targeted to streamline data collection and curatorial processing of natural history specimens.
+It does not aim to replace museum database, but is targeted to streamline data collection and curatorial processing from fielwork to museum databasing.
 Users can use `nahpu` as a standalone field catalog or to supplement conventional paper-based catalogs.

 ## Planned Features